animate-css/animate.css/README.md

 Animate.css is licensed under the &#9786; license. (http://licence.visualidiot.com/)

 ##Learn more
-You can learn more about animate.css over at http://daneden.me/animate You can also get in touch via email (dan.eden@me.com) or twitter (@_dte) if you need any help or have any issues.
+You can learn more about animate.css over at http://daneden.me/animate &amp; Bootstrap at http://getbootstrap.com/

 ##Cheat Sheet